Writer (film): Plot

-Sharma, Perumal, and Manickam ask Devakumar why he wanted "those details" and beat him up.
+Sharma, Perumal, and Manickam inquire Devakumar about his interest in some "details" and beat him up.
 Marudhamuthu learns of this, rushes back to the police station with Xavier, and manages to convince Perumal to allow Xavier to meet his brother.
-Thangaraj reveals to Marudhamuthu about his role in Deva's arrest.
-He secretly smuggles a phone into Deva's cell to allow him to speak with Marudhamuthu.
-It is then shown that Deva is doing his PhD in sociology from Madras University.
-He was researching about the mental health of police officers and the increasing numbers of death by suicide in the police force.
-He had contacted a lawyer Anwar, in Saidapet court, who filed an RTI to get him the information for his thesis.
+Thangaraj reveals to Marudhamuthu about his role in Deva's arrest and secretly smuggles a phone into Deva's cell to allow him to speak with Marudhamuthu.
+It is then revealed that Deva was a PhD student of sociology from Madras University, who was researching the mental health of police officers and the increasing numbers of suicidal deaths in the police force.
+A lawyer Anwar, in Saidapet court, filed an RTI to get him the related information for his thesis.

-In a flashback, it is revealed that Sharma had rejected three applications for the joining the horse riding team of Tamil Nadu Police force, one of which belongs to Saranya.
+In another flashback, it is revealed that Sharma had rejected three applications for the horse riding team of Tamil Nadu Police force, one of which belonged to Saranya.
 She is told by an officer that she was rejected because of her caste certificate.
 When Saranya questions this, she is forced to do stable maintenance duty by Sharma.
 One day, when Sharma visits the stables, she adamantly rides a horse in front of him, which angers him.
-He beats her up badly, and she commits suicide soon after.
+He beats her up badly presumably to death, and is written off that she committed suicide soon after.

-Thangaraj becomes remorseful after hearing this and plots along with Arivazhagan to help Deva escape and surrender in a court, under a different case, thus escaping the police officers who want him silenced.
-After facing many hurdles, Thangaraj helps Deva run away.
+Thangaraj becomes remorseful after hearing this and enlists Arivazhagan's help to let Deva escape and surrender in a court, under a different case, thus escaping the police officers who want him silenced.
+Crossing many hurdles, Thangaraj helps Deva run away.

-A few months later, Thangaraj is shown to be in jail.
-In a letter to Arivazhagan, he reveals what happened after he helped Devakumar run away.
-Thangaraj is hit on the head by one of his pursuers and is hospitalized.
-Sharma, Perumal, and Manickam trace and abduct Deva.
-A guilt-ridden Thangaraj is forced to shoot him dead.
-Later, when Sharma, Perumal, and Manickam try and convince Thangaraj to finish the case, writing it off as an encounter of a criminal trying to escape, Thangaraj refuses to cooperate and says he will reveal the truth, thereby leading to the implication of the other three.
+A few months later, Thangaraj is shown to be jailed.
+In a letter to Arivazhagan, he reveals what happened after Devakumar escaped.
+Thangaraj is ambushed by one of his pursuers and is hospitalized.
+Sharma, Perumal, and Manickam traced and abducted Deva, who is forcefully shot dead by a guilt-ridden Thangaraj.
+Later, Sharma, Perumal, and Manickam try and convince Thangaraj to write off the case as an encounter of a criminal trying to escape.
+Thangaraj refuses to cooperate and threatening to expose them, leading to their implication.
 When Sharma threatens to shoot him, Thangaraj snatches the gun and shoots Sharma dead in front of a shocked Perumal and Manickam.
 Thangaraj asks forgiveness from Xavier for causing his brother's death.
 After reading the letter, Arivazhagan is shown to continue fighting the police union case, heeding Thangaraj's request.